mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 masterKey
 ^^^^^^^^^
 The masterKey document identifies a KMS-specific key used to encrypt the new data key.
-If the kmsProvider is "aws" it is required and has the following fields:
+If kmsProvider has KMS provider type "aws", the masterKey is required and has the following fields:

 .. code:: typescript